Zack Moss Player Prop Bets for NFL Week 11 | Buffalo vs. Indianapolis 11/21/2021

 Matchup vs. Indianapolis

-- Moss' 21 rushing yards in his only career matchup against the Colts are 9.5 fewer yards than his over/under in Sunday's game.
+- Against the Colts, Moss' 21 rushing yards in his lone career matchup are 9.5 fewer than his over/under in Sunday's game.

-- Moss did not have a touchdown run in that game against the Colts.
+- Moss did not have a touchdown run in that matchup against the Colts.

-- Allowing 113.7 rushing yards per game, the Colts have the 17th-ranked run defense in the league.
+- The Colts give up 113.7 yards per game on the ground, the NFL's 17th-ranked rush defense.

-- This season the Colts have allowed four rushing TDs.
-They are ranked first in the NFL in that category.
+- Moss and the Bills will face off against the NFL's best defense in terms of rushing touchdowns conceded (four).

 Recent Performances

-- Last week against the Jets, Moss picked up 27 yards on seven carries while scoring one touchdown.
+- Moss put together a 27-yard rushing performance in last week's matchup with the Jets, carrying the ball seven times while scoring one touchdown.

-- Over his last three outings, Moss has racked up 52 rushing yards (17.3 per game) on 18 carries with one touchdown.
+- During his last three games, Moss has run for 52 yards on 18 carries (17.3 ypg), with one touchdown.

 Moss' Buffalo Teammates